What sets the Greenlight prepaid debit card apart from the Goalsetter app? Get help quickly deciding which is best for your family.

 - Both have varying degrees of parental spending controls

-- Both allow you settings to set-and-forget allowances, or pay-per-tasks functionality
+- Both allow you to have set and forget allowances, or pay-per-tasks functionality

-- Both offer your kids the chance to set and track progress towards savings goals
+- Both offer your kids the chance to set and track progress toward savings goals

 Greenlight vs Goalsetter – Differences